SCP-KWI/ThumbsUpInc/README.md

 ### Controls
 - Use **sliders** to adjust what percentage of each content type appears in the feed
-- **Total must not exceed 100%** - adjusting one slider reduces others proportionally
 - Content appears in the feed based on your mix percentages
 - Watch the three metrics (Engagement, Happiness, Anger) on the left panel